 Gradually we can increase the challenge of the whole numbers:

-Of course, we have to come back to the point that CLT shows how easy all of this is, and that it will all fall apart if the ‘2-digit add 2-digit’ skill isn’t automated for when any digits are involved (and therefore no matter which addition facts are required).
-However, CLT also supplies the answer to that too, so please check out my future blog ‘Why CLIC makes it stick!’.
+Of course, we have to come back to the point that using CLT to crack addition shows how easy all of this is, and that it will all fall apart if the ‘2-digit add 2-digit’ skill isn’t automated for when any digits are involved (and therefore no matter which addition facts are required).

-• It requires a longer thought out ‘CLT journey to fluency’ than one teacher can be responsible for, since it requires teachers in different stages of numeracy development throughout a school to understand as one, and implement together, the CLT-based incremental progression across year groups (see bigmaths.com for such a whole school system).
+- It requires a longer, more thought-out ‘CLT journey to fluency’ than one teacher can be responsible for because it requires teachers in different stages of numeracy development to understand as one and implement together, the CLT-based incremental progression across year groups (see bigmaths.com for such a whole school system).

-• Even before that, it requires a vision of what it means for primary/elementary aged children to be properly numerate.
-In some countries the national curriculum does not specifically require that children can mentally add 2dp numbers, and so the vision of 30 nine/ten year old children all ‘pinging back’ the answer to such questions is lost off.
+- It requires a vision of what it means for primary/elementary-aged children to be properly numerate.
+In some countries, the national curriculum does not specifically require that children can mentally add 2dp numbers, so the vision of 30 nine/ten year-old children all ‘pinging back’ the answer to such questions is lost.
 Such schools may need to reclaim the intent of their maths curriculum and see using CLT as the means for ensuring all children become properly numerate in childhood.

-• The same approach of using a common schema anchor to base all future steps of progression exists for Subtraction, Multiplication, Division (find out more about Big Maths for more details).
+- The same approach of using a common schema anchor to base all future steps of progression exists for Subtraction, Multiplication, and Division (find out more about Big Maths for more details).

-• Intervention: when children are struggling with ‘3-digit add 3-digit’ (and any other addition step beyond it) then CLT tells us that the point of intervention isn’t found by supporting the learner with ‘3-digit add 3-digit’, although this would logically appear to be the place to intervene.
-CLT tells us to go back to the learning gap of the ‘2-digit add 2-digit’ schema, and correct that, before returning to ‘3-digit add 3-digit’ with ease.
+- Intervention: when children are struggling with ‘3-digit add 3-digit’ (and any other addition step beyond it) then CLT tells us that the point of intervention isn’t found by supporting the learner with ‘3-digit add 3-digit’ (even though this would logically appear to be the place to intervene).
+CLT tells us to go back to the learning gap of the ‘2-digit add 2-digit’ schema, and correct that, before returning to ‘3-digit add 3-digit’.

-• Prevention: with a longer thought out ‘CLT journey to fluency’ that gives quality time to the key schema for each aspect of numeracy (such as ‘2-digit add 2-digit’ for addition), and with strong school leadership to implement such a journey, then there will be no need for intervention.
+- Prevention: with a longer, more thought-out ‘CLT journey to fluency’ that gives quality time to the key schema for each aspect of numeracy (such as ‘2-digit add 2-digit’ for addition), and with strong school leadership to implement such a journey, then there will be no need for intervention.
 When it comes to learning gaps, prevention is better than cure!

-• Finally, if you were the teacher with 30 students pinging back correct brain-only calculations for 2dp numbers like this, you probably wouldn’t then show them how to solve it by going along columns.
-It would only slow them down.
-You may like to read my future blog on what I think all of this means for CLT and The Impending Death of Column Methods!
+- Finally, if you were the teacher with 30 students pinging back correct brain-only calculations for 2dp numbers like this, you probably wouldn’t then show them how to solve it by going along columns.
+It would only slow them down!